Breaking In (1989 film): Plot

-Ernie Mullins (Burt Reynolds) is New York's 61-year-old-pro safecracker, who is operating now in Portland, Oregon.
-Mike (Casey Siemaszko), is the "nosy, amiable kid" that Ernie takes on as his lookout and apprentice after they encounter each other (Ernie tried robbing the safe while Mike broke in just to enjoy some of the comforts of the house).
-The two engage in a few heists together, such as one involving a supermarket and a friendly dog and a Fourth of July robbery of an amusement park during a fireworks show.
-Ernie is content to live in a tract home on the fringe of the city, but Mike can't resist using his newfound money for material items, and his firing from the mechanic shop only serves to drive a wedge between the two.
+Ernie Mullins is New York's 61-year-old pro safecracker, who is operating now in Portland, Oregon.
+Mike is the "nosy, amiable kid" who Ernie takes on as his lookout and apprentice after they encounter each other (Ernie tried robbing the safe while Mike broke in, just to enjoy some of the comforts of the house).
+The two engage in a few heists together, such as one involving a supermarket and a friendly dog, and a Fourth of July robbery of an amusement park during a fireworks show.
+Ernie is content to live in a tract home on the fringe of the city, but Mike cannot resist using his newfound money for material items, and his firing from the mechanic shop serves to drive a wedge between the two.

-Ernie maintains a steady, paying relationship with a prostitute, Delphine (Lorraine Toussaint), who fixes Mike up with her apprentice, Carrie (Sheila Kelley).
-Their relationship does not last long, however, as Mike's desire for her to not need to use her body for money lead her to leave him.
-The film also features a pair of retired crooks, Ernie's card-playing pals, Johnny (Albert Salmi) and Shoes (Harry Carey), and a pair of adversarial lawyers (Maury Chaykin and Stephen Tobolowsky).
+Ernie maintains a steady, paying relationship with a prostitute, Delphine, who fixes Mike up with her apprentice, Carrie.
+Their relationship does not last long, however, as Mike's desire for her to not need to use her body for money leads her to leave him.

+Also featured is a pair of retired crooks, Ernie's card-playing pals, Johnny and Shoes, and a pair of adversarial lawyers.

-Mike's newfound wealth perks the suspicions of the authorities, and he has to try to not turn in Ernie in order to get a lighter sentence.
-Instead, he admits to his crimes alongside ones that Ernie did, which garners him a nine-year sentence but keeps his friendship with Ernie intact.
+Mike's newfound wealth perks the suspicions of the authorities, and he has to try to not turn in Ernie to get a lighter sentence.
+Instead, he admits to his crimes, along with ones that Ernie did, which garners him a nine-year sentence, but keeps his friendship with Ernie intact.

 Cast

 Production

 The film was shot in Portland, Oregon.
 Forsyth envisioned John Mahoney for the lead role, but Act III Productions wanted a higher profile name.
 Jack Nicholson and Paul Newman were each offered the role, but declined.
 Prompted to have a star, Reynolds was eventually asked to do the film.
-It was Reynolds' first character role.
-"I've spent an entire career... making the characters me," he said."
-This is the first time I've done it the other way around."
+It was Reynolds's first character role.
+"I've spent an entire career... making the characters me," he said.
+"This is the first time I've done it the other way around."

 Reynolds worked for SAG scale because he was an admirer of the script and of Forsyth.
-John Sayles normally directed his own scripts but did not do this one because he did not feel he had the sense of humor to bring it off.
+John Sayles normally directed his own scripts, but did not do this one because he did not feel that he had the sense of humor to bring it off.

-Forsyth too, normally directed his own scripts, but took on Breaking In in an attempt to make contact with a larger mainstream audience:
+Forsyth, too, normally directed his own scripts, but took on Breaking In in an attempt to make contact with a larger mainstream audience: